Physical Therapy (cont.)

 Physical therapy and significant health conditions of childhood

-Physical therapists also work with children who have major injuries or health conditions, such as
+Physical therapists also work with children who have major injuries or health conditions, such as cerebral palsy.
+They address the usual issues of range of motion, strength, endurance, and mobility.
+Also, the therapist considers the child's special growth and developmental needs.

 Treatment is often provided in the school or in a facility just for children.
 The way physical therapy and other services are delivered in the schools varies among the states.
 Talk to your child's doctor, school, or your local health department if you think your child may qualify for evaluation or treatment services.